Jerry-Yeh/Han-Chau/README.md

 ## :bricks: **Component System**

 Utilizing TailwindCSS as the CSS foundation and integrating certain components from Ant-Design, the component system demonstrates multiple situations in Storybook that you can discuss with designers more efficiently in the early stage of development.
-Storybook serves as both a component system and exhaustive documentation, allowing you to directly grasp the purpose and the complete usage of each parameter.
+Incorporated branding styles into existing component libraries and CSS guidelines to kickstart design system implementation, synchronizing the language between design and development.
+Storybook serves as both a component system and documentation, allowing you to directly grasp the purpose and the complete usage of each parameter.

 You can experience the live demonstration of the component system through this <a href="https://jerry-yeh.github.io/Han-Chau" target="_blank">**link➜**</a>.